dice-group/CELESTA/README.md

 ### 📈 Results
 The table below compares CELESTA with two baseline ED models ([ReFinED](https://github.com/amazon-science/ReFinED) and [mGENRE](https://github.com/facebookresearch/GENRE)) across the three evaluation datasets. **Bold** values indicate the highest score for each metric within a dataset.

-## Results
-The table below compares CELESTA with two baseline ED models (ReFinED and mGENRE) across the three evaluation datasets. **Bold** values indicate the highest score for each metric within a dataset.

 | Dataset     | Model            | Precision | Recall  | F1      |
 |-------------|------------------|-----------|---------|---------|
 | **IndGEL**  | ReFinED          | 0.749     | 0.547   | 0.633   |